pauljt/BleBrowser/test cases.md

   - ok 1
 6. on failed navigation, address bar shows URL of location we attempted to navigate to.
   - ok 1

+# 1.1 test cases

+1. requestDevice, see popup come up, then navigate to a different page. popup should go away.